bamdad-hub/DevSecOps-lab.BT/README.md

 - Fixing vulnerabilities at the source (e.g., base image updates)

 This reflects a real-world DevSecOps workflow rather than a green-only demo pipeline.

+Note: Some HIGH vulnerabilities may still appear due to upstream base image limitations.
+This project demonstrates controlled risk acceptance rather than blind suppression.